-Whether intentionally or otherwise, some marketers have strayed into making claims that their cosmetic creams can have a more than insignificant physiological effect.
-Some have been before-and-after diagrams (Avon Cosmetics Ltd, 17 January 2007); others have been marketing hyperbole that has exaggerated the product benefit.
-Either way, those types of claims are risky for two reasons: they could potentially be seen as medicinal and they require a very high level of evidence to support them.
+Whether intentionally or otherwise, some marketers have strayed into making claims that their cosmetic creams can have a more than insignificant physiological effect (that is, an effect deeper in the skin or body).
+Some have been Before and After diagrams (Avon Cosmetics Ltd, 17 January 2007); others have been marketing hyperbole that has exaggerated the product benefit.
+Either way, those types of claims are risky for two reasons: they could potentially be seen as medicinal, and they require a very high level of evidence to support them.

 Marketers should avoid making claims that a cosmetic cream is a "remedy for scarring" or that it could help to “reduce the appearance of scars" (Express Newspapers, 20 April 2011), unless robust clinical evidence for the efficacy of the product is held.
 See Beauty and Cosmetics: Creams.

 In 2012, an ad titled “Wrinkle Killer Snake Serum” was investigated for claiming that the product had “Temporary freeze-like effects on the face muscles”.
 The advertisers argued that the claims referred to temporary effects but the ASA concluded that, in context with the headline claim, this claim was likely to be interpreted as suggesting that the product had an effect similar to injected fillers after each use, rather than relating to an established temporary moisturising effect (MyCityDeal Ltd t/a Groupon, 25 January 2012).